 You will need at least one business day between the day of the migration import and the soonest next_charge_date.
 The number of days depends on the number of imported subscriptions and time you need to go over the data to make sure that all is accurate.

-7. Data import completion & confirmation email from merchant
+Step 7 - Data import completion & confirmation email from the merchant

 Once the data is finished uploading, we will email you to review the data in ReCharge to make sure it is correct.